mdn/content/README.md

 ## Frequently asked questions (FAQ)

-### When will my change show up on the production MDN site
+### When will my change show up on the production MDN site?

 After your pull request is merged, it may take up to 48 hours before the change goes live on the production <https://developer.mozilla.org/> site,